sympy/sympy-bot-old/README.rst

     user = "your user name"
     token = "your GitHub API token"
-    reference = "path to a local clone of SymPy's repository" Note that with configuration file you can use only token-based GitHub authentication mechanism (this is for your safety, but anyway make sure that the configuration file has proper permissions assigned, e.g. 600).
+    reference = "path to a local clone of SymPy's repository" testcommand = "command to run tests with (default is './setup.py test')

+Note that with configuration file you can use only token-based GitHub authentication mechanism (this is for your safety, but anyway make sure that the configuration file has proper permissions assigned, e.g. 600).